 If you’d prefer to continue your medical education, you must take another entrance exam at the end of PCEM 2 to move on to the second wave.

-6. Enter the Second Cycle, Second, Third, and Fourth Year of Medical Studies
+Step 6.
+Enter the Second Cycle, Second, Third, and Fourth Year of Medical Studies

-The second, third, and fourth years of DCEM is known as the externat.
+The second, third, and fourth years of DCEM are known as the externat.
 These three years will be spent primarily outside the university in hospital settings.
 You will be involved in a series of internships (four each year) with each internship dedicated to a certain medical specialization (e.g., anesthesiology, obstetrics and gynecology, etc.).
 You will be working under a senior resident or an attending physician and will be receiving a monthly salary for your work.

 While conducting your internships, you will also be taking courses.
 At the end of the second and third year, you will be evaluated by the results of your academic exams and feedback from your supervising doctors.
 Your fourth year will end by taking a national ranking exam (ECN) to give you access to residency.

-7. Enter the Third Cycle of Medical Studies
+Step 7.
+Enter the Third Cycle of Medical Studies

 Once you have passed ECN and have been ranked accordingly, you can choose a university hospital center to work in and a specialization.
 To become a doctor in France, you have to enter the third cycle of medicinal studies.
 The third wave of medical studies is residency, and you are required to complete several six-month internships in your chosen specialization.
 It generally lasts three years for general medicine and four to five years for more specialized areas.